 The Group's investment management and related activities include, among other things, portfolio management, investment advice, fund administration and fiduciary services.
 In order to be competitive, the Group must properly perform its administrative, asset management and related responsibilities, including record keeping, accounting, valuation, corporate actions, compliance with investment guidelines and restrictions, daily net asset value computations, account reconciliations, use of derivatives for hedging and required distributions to fund shareholders.
+The laws and regulations to which the Group is subject in this respect are becoming increasingly more extensive and complex, placing an increasing burden on the Group's resources and expertise, and requiring implementation and monitoring measures that are costly.
+As compliance with applicable laws and regulations is time-consuming and personnel-intensive, and changes in laws and regulations have increased, and may further increase, the cost of compliance has increased and is expected to continue to increase.
+Failure to comply with any applicable laws and regulations could subject the Group to administrative penalties and other enforcement measures imposed by a particular governmental or selfregulatory authority, and could lead to adverse publicity, harm the Group's reputation, cause temporary interruption of operations and cause revocation or temporary suspension of the licence.
 Furthermore, investments on behalf of policyholders and investments in relation to a number of pension contracts are managed by external asset managers.
 Failure by the Group to properly perform and monitor its investment management operations could lead to, among others, investments being made in breach of the mandates given by customers, poor investment decisions and poor asset allocation, the wrong investments being bought or sold or the incorrect monitoring of exposures as well as possible erosion of the Group's reputation or liability to pay compensation, existing customers withdrawing funds and potential customers not granting investment mandates, which could lead to a decrease in fee income.
+Additionally, if the Group does not provide satisfactory or appropriate investment returns, underperforms in relation to its competitors, does not sell an investment product which a customer requires or loses its key investment managers, existing customers may decide to reduce or liquidate their investment or, alternatively, transfer their mandates to another investment manager impacting the investment fees of the Group.
+In addition, potential customers may decide not to grant investment mandates.
 If the Group is able to grow its asset management business at the rate it currently intends, its exposure to these risks, and therefore also the risk of reputational damage and third-party claims, may increase.
 Any such failure could have a material adverse effect on the Group's business, revenues, results and financial condition.